 This need for deep expertise is why we created Nagios XI, a user-friendly enterprise network monitoring product.
-It’s built on top of Nagios Core to not only alert system administrators when something goes wrong but to also make network monitoring and reporting accessible to less technical users.
+It’s built on top of Nagios Core to not only alert system administrators when something goes wrong but also make network monitoring and reporting accessible to fewer technical users.

-This added accessibility that’s not available with the open-source platform saves organizations a significant amount of time — freeing up the system administrator’s time for other tasks that require their deep technical expertise.
-Below we’ve outlined the seven ways Nagios XI can save you valuable time.
+This added accessibility, which is not available with the open-source platform, saves organizations a significant amount of time, freeing up the system administrator’s time for other tasks that require their deep technical expertise.
+Below, we’ve outlined seven ways Nagios XI can save you valuable time.

-Nagios Core requires users to understand the command line (the matrix/code that runs the product) for configuration, monitoring, and reporting.
-Command line requires the expertise of a highly technical and often expensive internal resource — most commonly a systems administrator.
+Nagios Core requires users to understand the command line (the matrix or code that runs the product) for configuration, monitoring, and reporting.
+The command line requires the expertise of a highly technical and often expensive internal resource, most commonly a systems administrator.
 Nagios XI was built to alleviate the amount of time system administrators need to manage repetitive day-to-day server and networking monitoring tasks and empower less technical users to manage the product.

 Nagios XI’s user-friendly interface enables system administrators to train new, non-technical users on Nagios XI quickly.
-By training new users on Nagios XI, a systems administrator can spend more of his or her time on tasks that require their high level of technical expertise.
+By training new users on Nagios XI, a systems administrator can spend more of their time on tasks that require a high level of technical expertise.

-Nagios XI also saves time by simplifying configuration with its already included 70+ monitoring wizards.
+Nagios XI also saves time by simplifying configuration with its already-included 70+ monitoring wizards.
 Monitoring wizards, which are easily accessible in Nagios XI, make it easy for non-technical users to monitor new devices, servers, and applications.
-Wizards walk the user step-by-step through the monitoring configurations without requiring him or her to understand Nagios XI’s command line code.
+Wizards walk the user step-by-step through the monitoring configurations without requiring them to understand Nagios XI’s command-line code.

-Once the devices are set up for monitoring, you can use templates to indicate things like how frequently a checks run on the device, how often it re-checks after it identifies an issue, and which users or groups of users need to be alerted.
-Wizards, combined with templates, are a powerful way to enable seamless configuration and set up.
+Once the devices are set up for monitoring, you can use templates to indicate things like how frequently checks run on the device, how often it re-checks after it identifies an issue, and which users or groups of users need to be alerted.
+Wizards, combined with templates, are a powerful way to enable seamless configuration and setup.

 One popular wizard, the Bulk Host Cloning and Import Wizard, allows you to take an example of a configured device and copy the configuration to similar devices.
 For example, imagine you need to monitor 2,000 new Windows workstations.
 Rather than configuring each workstation separately (like you would have to do in Nagios Core), you can build one configuration, save it, and use it as a template that can be rolled out to the remaining workstations.

 Nagios XI’s multi-tenant views and user permissions enable you to control which employees can see what within the product.
-This way, employees only see what is relevant to the devices or locations they’re monitoring.
-Rather than sifting through an extensive amount of information to identify what they need for their job, employees can focus on the date relevant to their roles.
-Multi-tenant user permissions eliminate the clutter that admins frequently have to cut through which can save valuable time.
+This way, employees only see what’s relevant to the devices or locations they’re monitoring.
+Rather than sifting through an extensive amount of information to identify what they need for their job, employees can focus on the dates relevant to their roles.
+Multi-tenant user permissions eliminate the clutter that admins frequently have to cut through, which can save valuable time.

-The reporting functionality also helps with executive consumption of infrastructure monitoring.
-Nagios XI has clear and easy-to-consume reports that can be viewed from a dashboard by any employee with permissions.
+The reporting functionality also helps with the executive consumption of infrastructure monitoring.
+Any employee with permissions can view Nagios XI’s clear and easy-to-understand reports from a dashboard.

 The enterprise edition of Nagios XI allows you to configure automatic reports on set schedules.
-For example, if an executive needs a report every Monday to prepare for a weekly leadership meeting, the report can be scheduled to send on Mondays, at a specific time and in the executive’s preferred format (Excel, PDF, PNG).
-Automated reports free up the user’s time that would otherwise be spent pulling and sending them each week.
+For example, if an executive needs a report every Monday to prepare for a weekly leadership meeting, the report can be scheduled to be sent on Mondays at a specific time and in the executive’s preferred format (Excel, PDF, or PNG).
+Automated reports free up the user’s time, which would otherwise be spent pulling and sending them each week.

 You can estimate when specific devices will reach a certain threshold using this predictive model.
-For example, the Capacity Planning Report can be used to predict when a server’s hard drive will fill up.
-Predicting this in advance helps alleviate downtime caused by devices malfunctioning when they reach critical levels.
-The Capacity Planning Report and other reporting features within Nagios XI also help you to establish a data-backed case for why new equipment or hardware is needed — potentially reducing the length of the procurement process and the number of times you need to request the required equipment.
+For example, the capacity planning report can be used to predict when a server’s hard drive will fill up.
+By anticipating this, you can reduce the amount of downtime that results from devices malfunctioning when they reach critical levels.
+The capacity planning report and other reporting features within Nagios XI also help you establish a data-backed case for why new equipment or hardware is needed, potentially reducing the length of the procurement process and the number of times you need to request the required equipment.

 This ability to scale saves significant time that would otherwise be spent vetting new products to enable growth or waiting for your monitoring company to build new configurations.
-Instead of having to do this, you can cfocus on the needs of your organization while monitoring the latest and greatest technology all within your Nagios XI solution.
+Instead of having to do this, you can focus on the needs of your organization while monitoring the latest and greatest technology, all within your Nagios XI solution.

 Have a device you can’t find in the community?
 We have plug-in development guidelines to help you.

-For example, if your Nagios Log Server identifies five password attempt fails, your threshold for receiving an alert, this event can be pushed into Nagios XI.
+For example, if your Nagios Log Server identifies five password attempts that fail and your threshold for receiving an alert is met, this event can be pushed into Nagios XI.
 Rather than having to log in to separate tools to check your infrastructure status, Nagios XI can be the one place you go to monitor the things that matter the most.